Small sunroom decorating ideas...and adding paint and lighting.

 With a new plan, we came up with several projects that we want to tackle to decorate this space and turn it into a comfortable family room.
 New paint, lighting, flooring, a back door (a dutch door) and beams on the ceiling are all on the list.

 With the powder room addition and bedroom closet happening right now though, I thought I'd do our small sunroom in stages.
 I wanted to get enough done so it would make an impact without taking a lot of time or money.

 So, the first phase of the sunroom makeover began with paint and a new light fixture.

 I liked the ceiling fan but the lights never worked right and the fan ticked when it was turned on.
 It drove me crazy.
 Turns out we really didn't need a fan after all, so I went with a pretty iron chandelier to give the room a different feel.

 In between projects on the powder room, I began painting the walls.
 There's 8 windows, a doorway and a vaulted ceiling in this room so it was not a small project.
 It ended up taking me 5 days to cut in the whole room (and it's a small space).
 I love to paint but this was not a fun room to do.

 Once I was done painting, the hubs climbed the ladder and took down the ceiling fan.
 Not an easy job.
 He ended up cutting a hole in the ceiling around the mounting bracket, which was spackled into the ceiling.

 With the fan down, we needed a solution for the hole.
 The beams I want to add will cover it nicely but they aren't going to happen for a while so we came up with a quick fix.

 We built a simple adapter box out of scrap wood and painted it with ceiling paint.

-A bit of insulation was added in the hole in the ceiling, then we attached our box and hung the new chandelier.
+We added a bit of insulation in the hole in the ceiling, then attached our box and hung the new chandelier.